wangh-allen/LAU-Net/README.md

 ## Citation

-If you use any part of this code in your research, please cite our paper:
+If you find our paper or code useful for your research, please cite:

 ```
 @InProceedings{Deng_2021_CVPR,